hansenjohnson/detection_sim/tests/box_survey/readme.md

 ## Structure

-`box_survey_functions.R` - all of the code and functions to implement this analysis `box_survey_example.R` - simple worked examples / tests of most of the single steps and analysis components outlined above `run_box_surveys.R` - script to run larger analysis described in step 5 above.
-This will take a long time to run, and will save the summary table as output
+`old_box_survey_functions.R` - all of the code and functions to implement this analysis `box_survey_example.R` - simple worked examples / tests of most of the single steps and analysis components outlined above `old_run_box_surveys.R` - script to run larger analysis described in step 5 above.
+This will take a long time to run, and will save the summary table as output.
+Note that this script contains separate output for DFO boxes, TC boxes, and the kaos run, as all three were being tested separately while troubleshooting.

 ## Issues

 - All components need more testing
-- Whale position is initialized in a circle of a given radius within the box.
-This should eventually be updated so that whales are randomly placed within box
 - Not sure if 'reflecting' whales is the best way to keep them in the box, and/or if it introduces any issues/bias
 - I (HDJ) found an issue in the `rw_sim()` function where all whales were starting in a dive.
 I *think* I fixed this, but it's something to watch out for
+- The whales were started within the specified survey boxes, instead of a radius, but I (VC) forgot to switch to m, not km, so there was an error in the code that made for strange plots - HDJ fixed this